Jeff Gordon: Early career (1992–1994)

 In 1992, Roush Racing owner Jack Roush planned to sign Gordon, but Gordon's stepfather John Bickford had insisted that Roush hire Ray Evernham; due to Roush's policy of hiring his own crew chiefs, Bickford declined.
 Later in the year, Rick Hendrick watched Gordon race in a Busch Series event at Atlanta Motor Speedway, and Gordon joined Hendrick Motorsports two days later.
 Gordon made his Winston Cup debut in the season-ending race, the Hooters 500 at Atlanta, finishing 31st after a crash.

 The following year, Gordon began competing full-time in the Winston Cup Series, driving the No. 24 car for Hendrick.
 He was originally supposed to race the No. 46, but complications with licensing related to Days of Thunder forced Gordon to the 24.
-He opened the season with a win in the Gatorade Twin 125's race, while also recording his first-career pole position at the fall Charlotte race, and concluded 1993 with a 14th-place points finish and the Rookie of the Year Award.
+He opened the season with a win in the Gatorade Twin 125's race, while also recording his first-career pole position at the fall Charlotte race, and concluded 1993 with a fourteenth-place points finish and the Rookie of the Year Award.
 Gordon's early success in the sport reshaped the paradigm and eventually gave younger drivers an opportunity to compete in NASCAR.
 However, during the season, many doubted Gordon's ability to compete at such a level at such a young age because of his tendency to push the cars too hard and crash.
 His last-place finish at the 1993 First Union 400 was a firm example of this theory.
 Additionally, driver Darrell Waltrip wrote he told Hendrick during the season that Gordon had "hit everything but the pace car that year."

 In 1994, Gordon won the Busch Clash exhibition race at Daytona.
-In May, Gordon won the pole for the Coca-Cola 600, and won the race after electing to take two tires on a green flag pit stop.
+In May, Gordon won the pole for the Coca-Cola 600, and eventually the race after electing to take two tires on a green flag pit stop.
 Three months later, he scored a hometown victory at the inaugural Brickyard 400, capitalizing on Ernie Irvan's tire going down late in the race.